Brazil risks a recession as presidential campaign heats up

 Recession fears have been around since the second half of last year, the direct result of a long central bank anti-inflation campaign that has lifted borrowing costs by 375 basis points since April 2013 to 11 percent.

-“Effectively, the Brazilian economy has already been stagnant since the middle of 2013,” said Bill Adams, senior economist with PNC group in Pittsburgh.
+“Effectively, the Brazilian economy has already been stagnant since the middle of 2013,” said Bill Adams, senior economist with PNC group in New York.
 “The odds are that Brazil will see a technical recession at some point in 2014.”

-(In July 15 item, the story corrects last paragraph to say that Bill Adams, from the PNC group, is based in Pittsburgh, not New York.)

 Editing by Todd Benson and Kieran Murray